cubefs/cubefs/docs/source/maintenance/configs/blobstore/proxy.md

-  "retain_interval_s": "Renewal interval cycle, used in conjunction with the volume expiration time set by cm", "init_volume_num": "The number of volumes requested from clustermgr when starting up, set according to the size of the cluster", "default_alloc_vols_num": "The number of volumes requested from clustermgr each time, access allocation requests can trigger", "metric_report_interval_s": "Time interval for proxy to report running status to Prometheus", "mq": {
+  "retain_interval_s": "Renewal interval cycle, used in conjunction with the volume expiration time set by cm", "init_volume_num": "The number of volumes requested from clustermgr when starting up, set according to the size of the cluster", "default_alloc_vols_num": "The number of volumes requested from clustermgr each time, access allocation requests can trigger", "retain_volume_batch_num": "The number of retain volumes in batches, which can relieve the pressure of a single retain, the default is 400", "retain_batch_interval_s": "Batch retain interval", "metric_report_interval_s": "Time interval for proxy to report running status to Prometheus", "mq": {
     "blob_delete_topic": "Topic name for delete messages",